Digging into the water data for Melgund Township

 The Solution: Before any construction begins, a detailed investigation is required to find the source of this contamination.
 If we don’t know where it’s coming from now, we won’t know if the DGR makes it worse later.

-Why It Matters Here
+Why We Say It Matters Here

 For those of us hunting and fishing around the Revell Site, these details aren’t just academic.
 If the deep water isn’t as stagnant as predicted because they missed a fracture zone, it changes the safety calculation for thousands of years.
 Closer to home, if our creeks already have high mercury, adding a major industrial construction project could tip the balance, affecting the fish we eat and the water quality for our wildlife.
 Furthermore, the current data lacks input from local Indigenous Knowledge, which often holds the key to understanding how these water systems change over generations, not just during a few years of testing.